aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 What we call an "implicit phrase" comprises of a "head" and a list of adjectives.
 The head (or noun) is just a string representing a type (which does not have to be declared explicitly).

-The (attributive) adjectives do not carry an intrinsic meaning, they are tied to the adjectives used in Ideas (simple sentences) we discussed earlier.
+The (attributive) adjectives do not carry an intrinsic meaning, they are tied to the adjectives used in simple sentences that we discussed earlier.
 An adjective in a noun phrase is referred to as an "attributive" adjective, whereas an adjective in a sentence with a copula is referred to as a "predicative" adjective.

 In Deixiscript there is an equivalence between the two kinds of adjectives: once the meaning of a predicative adjective is defined in a simple sentence (e.g.: "the cat is calico, means..."), it can be used as an attributive adjective in a noun phrase (e.g.: "the calico cat").
 An attributive adjective can also be negated (e.g.: "a non-calico cat").